New Zealand 1993 "Dinosaurs"

 Carnosaurs hunt Hypsilophodonts on Souvenir-Sheet of New Zealand 1993.
 MiNr.: Bl.
 39, Scott: 1184a

-At the date of the stamp issue, the remains of three theropod (carnivorous) dinosaurs were discovered in New Zealand.
+At the date of the stamp issue, the remains of three theropod (carnivorous) dinosaurs had been discovered in New Zealand.
 One of the fossils belongs to Carnosaur.

-Carnosaur dinosaur was depicted on an individual stamp and on the stamp in the Souvenir-Sheet.
+Carnosaur was depicted on an individual stamp and on the stamp in the Souvenir-Sheet.

 A fearsome flesh eater, Carnosaur weighed about two tonnes and may well have been capable of speeds as fast as 50 kilometres per hour.